mozilla/mozregression/docs/README.md

 gem install bundler
 ```

-Then install [jekyll](https://jekyllrb.com/docs/usage/) adapted to github:
+Then, from inside the `docs/` directory, install [jekyll](https://jekyllrb.com/docs/usage/) adapted to github:

 ```
-bundle install --path vendor/bundle --binstubs
+bundle install --path vendor/bundle --binstubs --gemfile=$PWD/Gemfile
 ```

-You can test your changes with:
+You can then test your changes with:

 ```
 bin/jekyll serve --baseurl ''